Freemasonry in Riverside, Rhode Island

 Wardens and Brethren,

-After our degree night we have Jenks smoker on March 14th.
-And in the not-too-distant future, Jenks will be hosting JENKS TAVERN.
+Jenks smoker on March 14th ( ad below).
+And push off to the not too distant future Jenks will be hosting JENKS TAVERN.
 Get your Tokens now for access and a Glass mug.
-This year’s theme is The Revolution celebrating 250 of American independence.
+This year’s theme is The Revolution celebrating 250 years of American independence.
 I hope to see or at least speak with most of you soon.

 Fraternally,